eng-Shahd-Mostafa/Data_Structure-Assignment/README.md

 ### Assignment 2

- **🌐 Browser History Simulator** → Implements forward and backward navigation in a web browser using two custom dynamic stacks.
+ **🌐 Browser History Simulator** → Implements forward and backward navigation in a web browser.
- **🌲 AVL Tree Implementation** → A self-balancing BST that keeps height minimized after insertions and deletions, using AVL techniques.
+ **🌲 AVL Tree Implementation** → A self-balancing BST using AVL techniques.
- **🧠 Minimum Bit Flips Problem** → The goal is flip k-length segments in a binary array to make all values 1.
+ **🧠 Minimum Bit Flips Problem** → Flip k-length segments in a binary array to make all values 1.
- **🚨 Emergency Room Queue System** → Simulates a hospital system using a max-heap to prioritize patients by severity and arrival time.
+ **🚨 Emergency Room Queue System** → Hospital system using a max-heap to prioritize patients.

 ## 🌟 Features